-I am currently working in a family medicine group practice called Esopus Medical, that provides medical care for the members of the Bruderhof communities, which is the religious order that I belong to.
+I am currently working in a family medicine group practice that provides medical care for our community which is the religious order that I belong to.
 We try to live as the first Christians lived as described in the book of Acts, where it says “All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had”.
 Because we work as volunteers, have no paycheck, and are supported financially by the Church, we are able to spend a lot of time working to prevent disease without fear of “putting ourselves out of business”.
 One large project we have undertaken is to educate patients about the harmful effects of conventional shoes and help them transition into minimalist shoes.
 At present, approximately 80% of the 240 people at the community where I live have successfully made this transition!

 You must feel strongly about minimal shoes if you require your runners to use Merrell Barefoot series.
 Tell us a little about that.

 I serve as team physician for the Mount’s cross country team.
 Two years ago the Mount’s coaching staff and I were discussing the fact that few of our runners appeared to be running with correct technique.
 We found this strange, as the younger kids on our communities, most of whom grow up barefoot (weather permitting), seem to have natural form.
 Our hypothesis was that the alteration in form was due to the footwear that our student athletes were training in, and perhaps by switching to zero-drop, minimally cushioned shoes, this problem with running form would go away.
 The Mount’s head coach and I met with the Athletic Director prior to the start of last season and discussed requiring that all runners train in either Merrell Trail Glove or Merrell Bare Access, and he was in agreement, so this year that was the case.